marinofelipe/my-site/_posts/2020-04-07-swift-capture-list.md

 }
 ```

-This is really nice!
+This is really cool!
 And it can often be a better/easier approach over capturing self.
-But let's not forget that a captured property can be of value or reference types, and there are key differences that we must be aware of.
+As any other property around Swift code though, a captured property can be of value or reference types.
+There are key differences that we must be aware of.

 ## Capturing reference types